 Building AI-based tools

-Companies use our data to train neural networks and build AI-based recruitment tools.
-These tools, in turn, allow recruiters to effortlessly find the ideal candidate for the job, generate insights about people and roles, or even headhunt candidates more successfully by predicting their likelihood to change jobs.
+Train neural networks and build AI-based recruitment tools.
+These tools allow recruiters to effortlessly find ideal candidates, generate insights about people and roles, or even headhunt candidates more successfully by predicting their likelihood to change jobs.

 Online talent platforms and recruitment tools also use our continuously updated data as an additional source, for expanding and enriching the data they already possess.
 This is done to ensure better data quality and, consequently, better decisions for recruiters.